kaustubhkhare19/ngx-group-by-alphabetes/README.md

 **CSS**

-You can apply your custom CSS to list item and header. `alphabate-value` class for list item and `alphabate-header` class for header.
+You can apply your custom CSS to list item and header. `alphabete-value` class for list item and `alphabete-header` class for header.
 Add this CSS classes into `style.css`.